-I get the sense no one is going to argue that fact with me!
+I'm assuming no one reading this is going to argue that fact with me!

 So before you tell your story, ask the kids to listen carefully for the word “Goliath”.
 Then every time they hear it, they should all make this sound: